-Leela Naidu was one of the most stunning looking actresses in Indian cinema and was even named by Vogue magazine as one of the most beautiful women in the world.
+Leela Naidu was easily one of the most stunning looking actresses Indian cinema has ever seen and was even named by Vogue magazine as one of the most beautiful women in the world.

-Born in 1939 to nuclear physicist Ramaiah Naidu and his French wife, Naidu grew up in Paris and Geneva won the Femina Miss India when still in her teens.
+Born in 1939 to nuclear physicist Ramaiah Naidu and his French wife, Naidu grew up in Paris and Geneva.
+She won the Femina Miss India when still in her teens.

 After a gap of almost 3 years, Naidu returned to the silver screen with Yeh Rastey Hain Pyar Ke (1963) and The Householder (1963).
 The former is an interesting though a much diluted adaptation of the famous ‘Nanavati Murder Case (1959)’, responsible for the abolishment of the jury system in India with Naidu playing the adulterous wife.
 Though the film borrows elements from the famous case, they are treated in Hindi film fashion.
 So unlike the real life case, Naidu isn’t really an adulteress (how could she ever be?), of course her drink is spiked for nasty Rehman to score, but she still has to feel defiled and guilty and be the suffering martyr and…surprise surprise – the actual killer is not really Sunil Dutt!
 Though Naidu looks stunning, her performance, unfortunately, is terribly wooden and stilted showing she still had a long way to go as an actress.